 Concussion: The story of Dr. Bennett Omalu.
 The tragedy of Mike Webster.
 The discovery of Chronic Traumatic Encephalopathy or “CTE.”
-The crisis that threatens the existence of the sport we love.
+The genesis of crisis that threatens the existence of the sport we love.

 When someone pens the definitive history of the NFL and its CTE-fueled head trauma crisis, Pittsburgh will occupy ground zero.
 Steelers Hall of Fame center Mike Webster will play the role of patient zero.
 Dr. Bennet Omalu will act as the canary that sounded an alarm from deep inside the diamond mine.